j3rrywan9/scala-study/README.md

 In Scala, you can instantiate objects, or class instance, using **new**.

 ## Lists
+One of the big ideas of the functional sytle of programming is that methods should not have side effects.
+A method's only act should be to compute and return a value.
+Applying this functional philosophy to the world of objects means making objects immutable.

 For an immutable sequence of objects that share the same type you can use Scala's **List** class.
 Scala's List, scala.List, differs from Java's java.util.List type in that Scala Lists are always immutable (whereas Java Lists can be mutable).
 More generally, Scala's List is designed to enable a functional style of programming.

 Creating a list is easy: